racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Reality.md

 The action is the name of the method as defined in the interface file.

-Besides the PyLabs system abstraction layer ([SAL][]), the RScript can also make use of standard Python libraries.
+Besides the Pylabs system abstraction layer ([SAL][]), the RScript can also make use of standard Python libraries.
 If the RScript needs standard Python libraries, you have to import them into the RScript.
-The PyLabs libraries are all available without importing.
+The Pylabs libraries are all available without importing.

 [[code]]
 import smtplib